Cohomology of the Bruhat-Tits strata in the unramified unitary Rapoport-Zink space of signature $(1,n-1)$

-The representation $\mathrm R^{\theta'}_{a}$ corresponds to the eigenvalue $(-p)^a$ of $F^2$ as before.
-Because we already know the purity of the cohomology of $\mathcal M_{\Lambda}$, the spectral sequence must degenerate on the second page.
-Moreover, it also follows that all terms which do not lie on the first nor second diagonal of this triangular shape must vanish.
-Point (2) of the theorem now readily follows.\\ By the previous computations, we understand precisely all the terms in this spectral sequence.
-The key observation is that two terms of the sequence which lie on the same row but are separated by at least $2$ arrows, do not have any irreducible components in common.
-That is the reason why we will be able to make out precisely what remains and what vanishes after the first page.
+By the previous computations, we understand precisely all the terms in the first page of the spectral sequence.
+The key observation to compute the second page is that two terms on the first page which lie on the same row, but are separated by at least $2$ arrows, do not have any irreducible component in common.
 We make the argument more precise in the following two paragraphs, distinguishing the cohomology groups of even and odd index.\\

-We first compute the cohomology group $\mathrm H_{c}^{2\theta'}(\mathcal M_{\Lambda})$, for $0\leq \theta' \leq \theta$.
+We first compute the cohomology group $\mathrm H_{c}^{2t}(X_{I}(\mathrm{id}))$ for $0\leq t \leq d$.
 We look at the following portion of the first page

-By extracting the eigenspaces corresponding to $p^{2\theta'}$, we actually have the following sequence.
+By extracting the eigenspaces corresponding to $q^{2t}$, we actually have the following sequence